Developer-Gitonga/Password-Locker/README.md

 # Password Locker
-Password Locker is a app that allows users to create password their accounts or Store previous password and usernames.
+Password Locker is an app that allows users to create password their accounts or Store previous password and usernames.

 # Get Started
 To get a local copy to your machine.
 Runs in the commandline.